AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 > Note: The above Python code describes the process of generating the mask.
 If you want to integrate it into your product, please write the corresponding code in your language based on its principles.

-Through the above code, we obtained the mask `mask` that needs to be redrawn.
+Through the above code, we obtained the mask that needs to be redrawn.
 Next, we also need to set the parameter `action` to `variation_region`, generate the image ID `image_id` (refer to the content above for obtaining this parameter), and pass in the corresponding mask `mask`.
 Other parameter information is as follows:

 - `action`: The behavior of operating on the image, here it is `variation_region`, indicating that the image will be partially redrawn.
 - `prompt`: A description of the local redrawing of the image (optional parameter).
 - `image_id`: The unique identifier of the image, convenient for local redrawing of the image.
 - `mask`: The base64 encoding of the mask area corresponding to the image (the image is specified by the above image_id).

 Therefore, according to the above rules, we need to set the correct parameters.
 The parameter `prompt` is an optional parameter.
-Here, for the sake of comparison, the `prompt` for the mask area is set to `A cute cat`.
+Here, for the sake of comparison, the prompt for the mask area is set to `A cute cat`.
 The specific parameter settings are shown in the figure below:

 <p><img src="https://cdn.acedata.cloud/p0hwrf.png" width="500" class="m-auto"></p>